wp-plugins/admin-management-xtended/trunk/readme.txt

 == Description ==

 When you want to edit properties of posts/pages, you'll have to open the edit page, set the new options and save the post/page… which obviously takes time.
-For those who are using **WordPress as a CMS**, it’s important to be able to manage contents easily and quickly.
-That’s what this plugin helps to do.
+For those who are using **WordPress as a CMS**, it's important to be able to manage contents easily and quickly.
+That's what this plugin helps to do.

 It adds some icons to the Manage posts/pages view with **AJAX-driven** CMS-known functions like toggling post/page visibility, changing publication date and title **without having to open the edit screens or reload the page**.